insin/newforms/docs/util_api.rst

 forms, as well as some implementation details which you may need to make use of for customisation purposes.

+.. js:function:: getFormData(form)

+   :param form:
+      a form DOM node or `ReactElement`.

+   :returns:
+      an object containing the submittable value(s) held in each of the form's elements, with element names as properties.

 .. js:function:: validateAll(form, formsAndFormsets)

    Extracts data from a ``<form>`` and validates it  with a list of Forms